CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/3-preparing-training-data/README.md

 conf = make_supercell(bulk_si, P)
 ```

-Then, we will apply random displacements to the atomic positions of a bulk Si supercell and vary the lattice parameters using ASE atoms object.
-Random displacements within the defined maximum displacement will be added to the atomic positions, and random fractional changes within the defined maximum cell change will be applied to the lattice parameters.
+Then, you will apply random displacements to the atomic positions of a bulk Si supercell and vary the lattice parameters using ASE atoms object.
+Random displacements within the defined maximum displacement will be added to the equilibrium atomic positions, and random fractional changes within the defined maximum cell change will be applied to the lattice parameters.
 The Python script will generate a total of `100 frames` and corresponding QE input files.
 In each frame, the cell and the atomic positions will be perturbed by a maximum of `1 %` and `0.01 Å`, respectively, from the ground state bulk Si structure.
 The degree of perturbation of the atomic positions and the cell for each frame follows a normal distribution.

 ```python
 initial_positions = supercell.get_positions()